adir0ndack/picoCTF/serpentine.md

 ```

 Notice that when you choose the option to print the flag, you are nudged to view the source code.
-Use a text editor to review the code, and find the function `def print_flag()`
+Use a text editor to review the code, and notice the function `def print_flag()`.

-Find the section where the function should be:
+Look for the section where the function should be:

 ```python
 elif choice == 'b':